 (Graph 2) Analysis of race/ethnicity composition also shows disproportionate between representation participants, all Ryan White clients, and all PLWH in the Houston EMA.
-African American/Black participants were overrepresented at 64% of participants when compared to the proportions of African American/Black White Ryan clients and PLWH.
+African American/Black participants were overrepresented at 64% of participants when compared to proportions of African the American/Black Ryan White clients and PLWH.
 Conversely, White PLWH and Hispanic/Latino PLWH were generally underrepresented in the needs assessment.